 - Implementing Call-to-Actions (CTAs) into long-form content

 - Changing the location of testimonials and references

 - Reducing the number of form fields, and the input methods as well

 - Reducing or modifying the amount of text on a single page

 - Optimizing the content in the above-the-fold section

 - Simplifying the look and feel of the website

-- Adding “eye-candy” elements to the website (badges, profile pictures etc.)
+- Adding “eye-candy” elements to the website (badges, profile pictures, etc.)

 Implementing and Running Tests

-Without implementing a test technology, you can not run A / B tests.
+Without implementing a tested technology, you can not run A / B tests.
 There are a number of solutions.
 For example, Google Optimize, or Unbounce which can be used relatively easily, but like everything else, learning and experience is the key to long-term success.
 Each test must be run until it has a statistically significant result, otherwise, you can’t be sure that one variation was better than the other.
 The results can depend on more than one factor.
 For example, they can depend on how many visitors there are on the website, how many people do the desired action or how many tests are run at one time.
 It is recommended that you run only one test at a time, as it is the easiest way to determine that the change was actually due to the change in the given factor.